-Niklas Kabel, Chief of Party, Libya
+Niklas Kabel, Country Director, Libya

 Kabel has also worked with the Carter Center in Sudan, directing the international observer mission and the Center’s political analysis of the country’s political transition.
 Prior to that, he worked with IFES in Sudan in support of South Sudan’s referendum on secession.